Progress Toward Understanding Baryon Resonances: Heavy-Quark Baryons

 BABAR was a cylindrically-shaped detector~\cite{Aubert:2001tu} with the interaction region at its center.
-The 9~GeV electron beam of the PEP-II facility collided with a 3.1~GeV positron beam to produce a center-of-mass energy of 10.58~GeV, corresponding to the $\Upsilon(4S)$~resonance.
+The electron beam of the PEP-II facility collided with a positron beam of lower energy to produce a center-of-mass energy near or at 10.58~GeV, which corresponds to the $\Upsilon(4S)$~resonance.
 This state decays almost instantly into two $B$~mesons.
 About $10^9$~$B$~mesons were recorded.
 The momenta of charged particles were measured with a combination of a five-layer silicon vertex tracker and a 40-layer drift chamber in a solenoidal magnetic field of 1.5~T. The momentum resolution was about $\sigma_{p_t}\approx 0.5\,\%$ at $p_t = 1.0$~GeV.
 A detector of internally reflected \v{C}erenkov radiation was used for charged particle identification.
 The electromagnetic calorimeter was a finely segmented array of CsI(Tl) crystals with an energy resolution of $\sigma_E/E\approx 2.3\,\%\times E^{-1/4} + 1.9\,\%$, where the energy is in GeV.
 The instrumented flux return contained resistive plate chambers for muon and long-lived neutral hadron identification.
 Some selected results are given in~\cite{Aubert:2005gt,Aubert:2006je,Aubert:2006qw,Aubert:2006sp, Aubert:2007dt,:2008if,Aubert:2008ty}.

 The Belle experiment operates at the KEKB $e^+e^-$ accelerator, the world's highest luminosity machine with a world record in luminosity of $1.7\times 10^{34}~{\rm cm} ^{-2}$s$^{-1}$ and with an integrated luminosity exceeding $700~{\rm fb}^{-1}$.
 The Belle detector~\cite{Iijima:2000cq} is a large-solid-angle magnetic spectrometer based on a 1.5~T superconducting solenoid.
 Charged particle tracking is provided by a three-layer silicon vertex detector and a 50-layer central drift chamber (CDC) surrounding the interaction point.
 The charged particle acceptance covers laboratory polar angles between $\theta = 17^\circ$ and $150^\circ$, corresponding to about 92\,\% of the total solid angle in the center-of-mass system.
 Charged hadron identification and pion/kaon separation is provided by $dE/dx$~measurements in the CDC, an array of 1188 aerogel \v{C}erenkov counters (ACC), and a barrel-like array of 128~time-of-flight scintillation counters with rms resolution of 0.95 ps.
 Particles that produce electromagnetic showers are detected in an array of 8736 CsI(Tl) crystals of projective geometry that covers the same solid angle as the charged particle system.
 Results on charmed-baryon spectroscopy relevant to this review can be found in~\cite{Iijima:2000cq,Mizuk:2004yu,Abe:2004sr,Chistov:2006zj,Abe:2006rz,Solovieva:2008fw,:2008wz}.